mickfuzz/dyne_docs/src/terminal/docs/32-scripting.md

 # Scripting

-If you have a collection of commands you\'d like to run together, you can combine them in a script and run them all at once.
-You can also pass arguments to the script so that it can operate on different files or other input.\
+If you have a collection of commands you'd like to run together, you can combine them in a script and run them all at once.
+You can also pass arguments to the script so that it can operate on different files or other input.

 Like an actor reading a movie script, the computer runs each command in your shell script, without waiting for you to whisper the next line in its ear.
 A script is a handy way to:

--   Save yourself typing on a group of commands you often run together.\
+-   Save yourself typing on a group of commands you often run together.
--   Remember complicated commands, so you don\'t have to look up, or risk forgetting, the particular syntax each time you use it.
+-   Remember complicated commands, so you don't have to look up, or risk forgetting, the particular syntax each time you use it.
 -   Use control structures, like loops and case statements, to allow your scripts to do complex jobs.
 Writing these structures into a script can make them more convenient to type and easier to read.

-Let\'s say you often have collections of images (say, from a digital camera) that you would like to make thumbnails of.
+Let's say you often have collections of images (say, from a digital camera) that you would like to make thumbnails of.
 Instead of opening hundreds of images in your image editor, you choose to do the job quickly from the command line.
 And because you may need to do this same